techfort/PowerArray/README.md

 `PowerArray.numericSort`: sorts array (if array only contains integers), useful for utilizing `binarySearch`.
 Optional sorting function argument.

-`PowerArray.addhAndSort`: adds a new value and sorts the array automatically
+`PowerArray.addAndSort`: adds a new value and sorts the array automatically

 ## Contribution